notakey/mikrotik-2fa-vpn/README.md

 * iOS or Android device with onboarded service
 * Username in onboarded service must match the one used for VPN authentication
 * Fairly modern RouterOS >= v6.2

+## Limitations

+* Due to limitations of JParseFunctions library, you cannot use parentheses and possibly other special punctuation in authentication requests
+* Currently you also cannot have multiple spaces in authentication request text fields (action and description)
+* AuthRequest expiration will ba addred in later releases

 ## Links